willwin4sure/vault/📈Microeconomics/Supply and Demand/Properties of Demand Curves.md

 > [!note]
 > Importantly, elasticity changes along the curve!
 This is especially true if we assume that the curve is linear.

+> [!question]
+> Draw a perfectly inelastic demand curve, and a perfectly elastic demand curve.
 ## Shifting Demand Curves

 Last, we saw how changes in price affect quantity demanded.
 In this section, we explore how changes in income affect quantity demanded.